tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/消息队列/概览_intl.md

 [//]: # (chinagitpath:XXXXX)

 You can configure on the message queue page after a product is created.
 Choose device message to be pushed to the message queue.
 Your server obtains device data from the queue.
-The message queue feature provides a reliable async communication mechanism between device and third-party server.
+The message queue feature provides reliable asynchronous communication mechanism between device and third-party server.

 The figure below uses CMQ as an example to illustrate the whole process of data forwarding from the rule engine to the message queue:
 ![image](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/iot_server_subs.png)